 Yes, you could make some money in the short-term, but you should really be worried about the long term consequences.

-16th August – A few days after publishing this post, I was blocked from the Stratsol facebook page.
+16th of August 2019 – A few days after publishing this post, I was blocked from the Stratsol Facebook page.
 I’m not sure why, unless they have extra things to hide since I joined there…